dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 5/README.md

 endmodule
 ```

-From the code, we can infer that it is trying to be a MUX.
+From the code, it can be inferred that it is trying to be a MUX.
 However, due to the wildcard matching (`?`), the code loses its MUX-like behaviour as any value can come in place of the `?`.
 Thus, ambiguity, synthesis-simulation mismatches, and unintended latch behaviour may occur.
-Let us view the waveform:
+Viewing the waveform:

 ![Waveform of bad_case — latch behaviour when sel=11](../images/image50.png)

-Here, we can see that the output signal `y` latches onto its previous value and is constant when the `sel` signal is `11`.
+Here, it can be seen that the output signal `y` latches onto its previous value and is constant when the `sel` signal is `11`.
 There is ambiguity about why such behaviour happens.
-Let us see what the synthesis tool infers:
+Viewing what the synthesis tool infers:

 ![Synthesis result of bad_case — mux inferred, mismatch with simulation](../images/image51.png)

-Here, we can see that the tool has inferred a MUX, but we detected latch-like behaviour in the simulation.
-Thus, there is also a synthesis-simulation mismatch, as we expected.
+Here, it can be seen that the tool has inferred a MUX, but latch-like behaviour was detected in the simulation.
+Thus, there is also a synthesis-simulation mismatch, as expected.

-If we perform GLS on this code, the error and latching will get fixed:
+Performing GLS on this code fixes the error and the latching:

 ![GLS waveform of bad_case — latch behaviour removed](../images/image52.png)

-We can see that now when the `sel` signal is `11`, the output is still being toggled with respect to `i3`.
+It can be seen that now when the `sel` signal is `11`, the output is still being toggled with respect to `i3`.
 Thus, the latch-like behaviour has been removed, and the system does not get confused while selecting the value of `y`.

 ---